Task Vector Bases: A Unified and Scalable Framework for Compressed Task Arithmetic: Improving Efficiency with Bases Arithmetic

 To see how AE bases solving the limitations of PCs, for coefficient tuning methods, softmax bases guarantee that each $B_m$ is a convex combination of task vectors.
 If we apply \citet{ilharco2022editing} for addition, any nonnegative mixture of the bases $\sum_{m=1}^M \alpha_m B_m, \ \alpha_m \ge 0$ remains a nonnegative linear combination of the original $\tau_i$ by plugging in \Cref{eq:basis_expansion}.
 Hence the feasible region spanned by softmax bases is always a subset of the nonnegative cone defined by task addition like in \Cref{fig:pca_geometry}.

 Besides, in settings with 1-to-1 correspondence between tasks and datasets, we define validation data mixture for basis $B_m$ with its encoder weights $\mathbf{W}_{e}[:,m]$, which specify how input tasks contribute to the basis.
 For example, to use \citet{he2024localize}, for basis $m$, the effective objective becomes That is, instead of attaching one dataset to one task vector, each basis $B_m$ is paired with a convex combination of the original task validation losses, weighted by the encoder weights, thus $S_m$ is now a joint mask applicable to multiple tasks.
-This allows Localize-and-Stitch to remain applicable in the basis setting while requiring space only for the $M$ bases rather than all $T$ task vectors to reduce the memory burden.
-See \Cref{tab:task_vector_vs_basis} for more bases addition examples with existing merging algorithms.
+This allows Localize-and-Stitch to remain applicable in the basis setting while requiring space only for the $M$ bases rather than all $T$ task vectors to reduce the memory burden. \Cref{tab:task_vector_vs_basis} summarizes how existing merging methods adapt to the basis setting (see \Cref{app:1to1_additonal_examples} for algorithmic details).